rse/audio-setup/README.md

 - **BlueCat Dynamics** for [expansion](audio-chain/screenshot-10-expander.png)<br/>
   Rationale: simply one of the best and most flexible dynamics processors
 - **Waves Sibilance** for [de-essing](audio-chain/screenshot-11-de-esser.png)<br/>
-  Rationale: very good quality
+  Rationale: very good quality and no noticable audio distortions
 - **Waves F6** for [equalization](audio-chain/screenshot-12-equalizer.png)<br/>
-  Rationale: zero latency and flexible enough
+  Rationale: zero latency and flexible enough for a cut-equalization step
 - **Slate Digital Fresh Air** for [exciter](audio-chain/screenshot-13-exciter.png)<br/>
-  Rationale: zero latency and good results
+  Rationale: zero latency and good results (for a boost-equalization-like processor)
 - **Acon Digital Reverb** for optional [voice reverb addition](audio-chain/screenshot-14-reverb.png)<br/>
   Rationale: just a possible reverb generator
 - **BlueCat Dynamics** for [compression](audio-chain/screenshot-15-compressor.png)<br/>
   Rationale: simply one of the best and most flexible dynamics processors
 - **TDR Limiter GE** for [volume limiting](audio-chain/screenshot-16-limiter.png)<br/>
-  Rationale: a very flexible limiter
+  Rationale: a very flexible and powerful limiter, not zero but very low latency

 For the fine-tuning of the audio-chain, the following additional products are also used: